sesam-io/ais-integration/README.rst

 The inital goal I set was to be able to read the AIS data into Sesam, extract ship information and their position over time.
 I also wanted to be able to extract this information into a Elasticsearch index so I could do geographical queries on the data (i.e. "Which ships are within a certain radius of this point?").
 I also wanted to be able to do more "human" queries so I could query like "which ships are near Bergen at the moment?".
-I already had a dataset of places with lat lon coordinates from another source (http://www.erikbolstad.no/geo/noreg/postnummer), so lets give it a shot!
+I already had a dataset of places with lat lon coordinates from another source (http://www.erikbolstad.no/geo/noreg/postnummer), so why not give it shot?

 AIS in a nutshell
 =================

-AIS stands for Automatic Identification System, and is an automatic tracking system used on marine vesseks such as ships, static equipment (such as buoys) but also things like search-and-rescue planes.
+AIS stands for Automatic Identification System, and is an automatic tracking system used on marine vessels such as ships, static equipment (such as buoys) but also things like search-and-rescue planes.
-Ships with AIS capable equipment can exchange electronic messages over various over-the-horizon channels (radio, VHF/U-VHF etc) that other ships and sensors can read, decode and rebroadcast.
+Ships with AIS capable equipment can exchange electronic messages over various over-the-horizon channels (radio, VHF/U-VHF etc) that other ships and sensors can read, decode and/or rebroadcast.
 Sensors can be stationary AIS base stations, other ships or even satellites.
 AIS messages contain information such as unique identification, position, destination, status, name, course, and speed.

 Norway has a network of 50 AIS base stations along the coast of Norway and two satellites in polar orbit (AISSat-1 and AISSat-2) that also captures this traffic.